amankhan292002/Crop-Disease-Detection/README.md

 ---

 ## How It Works
+1.Pick a crop leaf and Resize the image to 150*150*3

-1. Upload a crop leaf image.
+2. Upload a crop leaf image.
-2. The image is resized and preprocessed.
+3. The image is resized and preprocessed.
-3. The trained deep learning model performs prediction.
+4. The trained deep learning model performs prediction.
-4. The application displays:
+5. The application displays:
    - Predicted disease
    - Confidence score
    - Disease description